MatthiasHinz/SpatialSemantics/README.md

 It is possible to visualize and export spatio-temporal data derivation graphs using the Rgraphviz-package.
 Besides the native GraphViz-format 'dot/gv', many other export formats are supported, for instance, pdf, svg, png and jpg.

 The package was initiated in fulfillment of the Master's thesis 'Communicating meaning and purpose of spatio-temporal data analysis' by Matthias Hinz.
+More information follows soon.

 [1] Scheider, Simon, et al. "Modeling spatiotemporal information generation."
 International Journal of Geographical Information Science (2016): 1-29.

-## Package installation:
+## Package installation

 ```
 #for installing dependencies not on CRAN